Shivam-Sevarik/SSExpandableTableView/README.md

 An customisable Expandable Tableview.

 SSExpandableTableView is subclass extended from UITableView.
 It is created as Parent-Child  relationship in Table.
 User can use any designed UITableViewCell for parent as well as for child or any subclass of the same.

-Usage:-
+Set seperate row animation for Collapse and Expand in SSExpandableTableView.

+#Usage:-
 Drag and Drop SSExpandableTableView.h and .m in xcode project.
 Import SSExpandableTableView.h in ViewController where you want to use TableView.
 Import SSExpandableTableViewDelegate in Interface.
-Set Class as SSExpandableTableView in place of UITableView class storyboard.See Screenshot fig2.
+Set Class as SSExpandableTableView in place of UITableView class storyboard.See fig2.
+Don't Set UITableView default Delegate and DataSource.See fig3.
-Set SSExpandableTableViewDelegate.
+Set SSExpandableTableViewDelegate in ViewController.

 Set Number of parents
 - (NSInteger)numberOfParentCellsInTable:(SSExpandableTableView *)tablview;